sifive/wake/doc/quickref.md

 * database
     * wake uses an sqlite3 database to track dependencies, job information and various other detail.
-This should be treated as an opaque resource.
+This should be treated as an read-only resource.
 * FUSE
     * wake uses a FUSE filesystem to track what files are actually opened when running a job.